ncredinburgh/JavaForSmallTeams/style/200_prefer_composition.md

 ```

 But again this solution would be less flexible.

+With the composition based version we can decorate any `Processor`.
+With the inheritance version we would need to re-implement the decorator for each concrete type we wished to add the upper case behaviour to.

 Many common OO patterns rely on the combination of Composition and interface inheritance.